Dragana Mirković: Musical style

 Mirković is known for her "oriental" style of turbo folk.
 Her performance is often sentimental— resulting with songs in which the theme of female suffering in romantic relationships is prominent.

 Legacy

 Mirković is seen as one of the most popular Serbian folk singers, particularly in the turbo folk genre, as well as being one of the most successful recording artists from the former Yugoslavia.
+She has received the title "The Madonna or Lady Gaga of Serbia".